frederic-perez/AmE-dictionary/data/interjections.md

 __oy__ :three: Used especially to express irritation, dismay, sorrow, or self-pity. _Oy.
 Way to ruin a great talk._
 __pfft__ (phfft) Used to express or indicate a dying or fizzling out.
 Used to express or indicate a usually sudden disappearance or ending.
 __phew__ :two: Used to express relief, fatigue, surprise, or disgust.
-__poof__ :four: Used to indicate a sudden vanishing: _The magician waved a wand, and poof!
+__poof__ :five: Used to indicate a sudden vanishing: _The magician waved a wand, and poof!
 The birds disappeared!_
 __psst__ (pst) Used to attract someone’s attention in an unobtrusive manner.
 __roger__ __1__ _informal_ All right; OK.
 __Semper fi__ :two: Used as a shortened form of the Latin phrase _semper fidelis_, “always faithful,” motto of the U.S. Marine Corps.